 Here are answers to some frequently asked questions about financial aid.
 If you have questions about the University of Minnesota and financial aid, please don't hesitate to contact us!
 You can speak with a One Stop counselor at One Stop Student Services:

 We are here to provide you with great academics, great opportunities, and great value to support you and help you achieve your academic, personal, and professional goals.
 There are a number of things we do to help make the U of M a great value for you and your family:

 - Each semester, every credit after 13 is free of charge, keeping costs down for families and helping students achieve graduation in four years.

 - At the U of M, we work hard to make sure your financial aid package reflects the best financial aid options available to you.
-Based on your Free Application for Federal Student Aid (FAFSA), your package will include the combination of aid that is most favorable for you, because we consider you first for gift aid (grants and scholarships that do not need to be repaid), then work-study, and then loans.
+Based on your Free Application for Federal Student Aid (FAFSA), your package will include the combination of aid that is most favorable for you, because we first consider you for gift aid (grants and scholarships that do not need to be repaid), then work-study, and then loans.
 Each student will be packaged with the maximum amount of aid for which they are eligible.

 - Student employment does not require a FAFSA, but you may be eligible for work-study through the FAFSA.
 Every year, the University Job Center posts thousands of part-time jobs, both on campus and off.